dmuth/docker-in-vagrant/README.md

 ## Frequently asked questions

+### FAQ: I can't mount any directories in Docker!

+- Edit `Vagrantfile`, look for the section with `config.vm.synced_folder`, and add the directory you'd like to be able to mount
+- Run `docker-restart` to restart the VM.

 ### FAQ: You get a "Permission denied (public key)" error when trying to use a Docker command.

 Did you add the key to `ssh-agent`?
 If so, did you destroy and rebuild the instance?
 You'll need to re-add the key since a new SSH key was generated as part of that process.